 Lane Splitting Research Studies

 This report is the follow up to “Safety Implications of Lane-splitting Among California Motorcyclists Involved in Collisions.”
 The report summarizes the analysis of data from the California Enhanced Motorcycle Collision Data Project.
-The report is often referred to as the Berkeley lane-splitting report and is frequently referenced as evidence that lane-splitting is safe.
+The report is often referred to as the Berkeley lane-splitting report and is frequently referenced as evidence that lane-splitting is safe (see To Lane- split or Not to Lane-split).
 The authors note the primary limitation of the study is the lack of exposure data.
 “To estimate how the risk of being involved in a collision changes when motorcyclists chose to lane-split, we would require information on both the lane-splitting and non-lane-splitting riding that is done by some identifiable sample of motorcyclists.
 The collection of these data is fraught with problems, and the current study did not attempt to collect such data.
 The current data set cannot be used to compare the collision risks for lane-splitting or non-lane-splitting riders.”
 The report also includes reference to the California Motorcycle Lane-Share Studies (surveys).

 2014 – “Safety Implications of Lane-splitting Among California Motorcyclists Involved in Collisions”